 Another great exercise is to take your sandbag and some additional 45 pound plates and load up your trusty wheelbarrow.
 Quickly walk 100′, make a quick turn and head back to the starting point.
 Who needs shrugs when you got this exercise?

 If you’re a fan of the Olympic lifts (and who isn’t) you need a lifting platform.
 This is a handyman’s project and a little too complex to detail here.
-I got my plans from Ironmind Enterprises.
-You can see them here.
+Here’s how to build a weightlifting platform.

 Pulling a sled is one of the best exercises for increasing work capacity and general physical preparedness.
 This piece of equipment will make good use of your welding skills.
 It requires a length of 1.25 square steel tubing (approx. 13″ long), an 18″x 24″ piece of steel, and a towing strap.